 During his career, Mr. Shashy has served as an adjunct professor of tax at New York University School of Law and at Southern Methodist University School of Law.
 He has authored numerous articles for academic and professional publications and has lectured before a number of associations and institutes.
 He also has served as the chairman of the ABA Committee on the Formation of Tax Policy, as well as on the ABA Tax Section Committee on Special Projects, the editorial board of the Journal of Partnership Taxation, the planning board of the Institution on Real Estate Taxation, and the Tax Policy Advisory Committee of the National Realty Committee.

-Mr. Shashy currently serves on the Board of Trustees of the University of Florida Levin College of Law and Advisory Board of the New York University Institute on Federal Taxation, the Texas Federal Tax Institute, and the Florida Tax Institute.
+Mr. Shashy has served on the Board of Trustees of the University of Florida Levin College of Law and currently serves on the Advisory Board of the New York University Institute on Federal Taxation, the Texas Federal Tax Institute, and the Florida Tax Institute.
 Mr. Shashy earned his B.S. degree in Political Science with High Honors from the University of Florida in 1970.
 He received his J.D. in 1973 from the University of Florida College of Law where he served on the Law Review and was elected Order of the Coif.
 He received his LL.M in Taxation from New York University School of Law in 1975, was first in his class and managing editor of the Tax Law Review.
 Mr. Shashy is a native of Ocala, Florida.